Meghna Cement Mills PLC.

-The Chairman, Meghna Cement Mills Limited will be elected or appointed
+The Chairman, Meghna Cement Mills PLC will be elected or appointed

 by the members of the Board of Directors of the Company.
 Chairman of the company shall have the powers, rights

 and authorities to exercise singly and/or jointly, as deemed necessary and expedient under the approval of the

 Board of Directors from time to time.
 The duties and responsibilities of the Chairman of Meghna Cement Mills

 Limited shall be as follows:

 i.
 To preside over the meetings of the Board of Directors, Committees and conducting its business in an orderly fashion.